Who this guide is for

 - file a signed copy of it in the court registry.

 Once filed, those parts of the agreement that deal with parenting and support are as enforceable as if the agreement were a court order.
 You can do this without starting a court action and going through the steps in this guide.
-See our fact sheet Making an agreement after you separate and our self-help guide Write your own separation agreement.

 Get legal help